 Richmond, Kentucky: Ghostly Image in a WindowThe upper right hand window of White Hall mansion contains a mysterious, permanent image of a slave woman's face and torso, preserved as if looking out at something.
 Unfortunately, a UV coating applied to the window in 2007 has made the ghost invisible!
+We'll keep this mapped in the hope that the window is restored, someday.

 White Hall State Historic Site